BayesianLearning/PenduSMC/README.md

 git clone git@github.com:BayesianLearning/PenduSMC.git
 ```

 If you do not want to use git, GitHub provides the option to download a zip file of the repository.
-A link to download the zip file can be found on the home page of the repository.
-[TODO: either provide a link to this page, or (if possible) to the zip dowlnload]
+A link to download the zip file can be found on the home page of the repository or simply click the following link: [Dowload ZIP](https://github.com/BayesianLearning/PenduSMC/archive/master.zip)

 ### 1.2 Dependencies
 Dependencies are managed using the `anaconda` package manager.
 Anaconda can be installed for any major operating system from the [Anaconda website](https://anaconda.org/).